martdegraaf/martdegraaf.github.io/src/blog/content/posts/git-clone-all-repos-azure-devops.md

 (az repos list --query '[].{Name:name, Url:remoteUrl}' -o json | ConvertFrom-Json) | %{ git clone $_.Url }
 ```

-# Conclusion and discussion
+## Conclusion and discussion

 __Solution explained__
 Make your workflow faster using scripting and your knowledge of the Git CLI.
-When you have to do repetitive tasks such as updating a single package on multiple (micoservice like) repositories, try to automate it.
-It may for the first occurance not be profitable, but after three times, you will be faster than doing it manually.
+When you have to do repetitive tasks such as updating a single package on multiple (microservice-like) repositories, try to automate it.
+It may for the first occurrence not be profitable, but after three times, you will be faster than doing it manually.